Untouchable2k/Polygon-Mineable-Bitcoin---PMBTC/README.md

-# 0xtoken
-0xToken or "0xToken X Mineable X Burn X Shuffle"

-0xToken X Miner
+# Polygon Mineable Bitcoin or PMBTC
+PMBTC

+Polygon Mineable Bitcoin or PMBTC

+Please add your private key to SOLO mine!

 All-in-one mixed multi-GPU (nVidia, AMD, Intel) & CPU miner solves proof of work to mine supported EIP918 tokens in a single instance (with API).